stevengonsalvez/patchmycode/memory-bank/productContext.md

    - It determines if the issue can be fixed automatically

 3. **Fix Generation**
-   - Aider is invoked with the issue context
+   - The AI engine is invoked with the issue context
-   - The bot captures Aider's suggested changes
+   - The bot captures the AI-suggested changes

 4. **Pull Request Creation**
    - Changes are committed to a new branch